Captivity of Kodavas at Seringapatam: Rebellion during Tipu Sultan's reign

-Zain-ul-Abedin Shustri) into Coorg to the Faujdar's relief.
+Zain-ul-Abedin Shustri) into Coorg for the Faujdar's relief.
 (According to Moegling, p.
 95 and Tarikh-i-Coorg, 15,000 soldiers were sent but according to Kirmani, p.
-292 2,000 soldiers were sent) They were defeated at Ulugulli village by 4000–5000 Coorgs.
-Janulabdin reached the fort at Mercara but finding it hard to hold on he tried to escape to Bettadapura in Mysore.
+292 2,000 soldiers were sent) They were defeated at Ulugulli village by 4000–5000 Coorgis.
+Jainulabedin reached the fort at Mercara but finding it hard to hold on he tried to escape to Bettadapura in Mysore.
 While retreating, at Ulugulli he again suffered a loss, the rebels pursued him, captured his baggage and killed many of his men.
 The fleeing army of Tippu Sultan left behind a large cache of arms and ammunition, including cannonballs imported from France.

 Captivity by Tipu Sultan

-Coorgs held captive
+Coorgs rebellion

 On hearing of his general's plight, Tipu collected another army, left Seringapatam and came into Coorg in October 1785.
 Tipu marched into the region through Aighur pass.

 He came to terms with the Coorgs and camped for six weeks in Ulugulli in the neighbourhood of Mercara where he celebrated Muharram.
 After Muharram Tipu proceeded to Mercara.
 Troops and provisions were dispatched to relieve the garrison of Mercara.
 Tipu had also been to Talakaveri (Thul Kaveri, according to Kirmani) where he camped for a while.
 The Queen of Cannanore came to visit him in Talakaveri and pay her tribute money to him.

 Tipu then camped at Devatu Parambu.
 He first negotiated with the Coorgs worked an amicable settlement and made them feel secure.
 But then suddenly Tipu seized men, women and children and carried them captive to Seringapatam (Srirangapatna) in Mysore.
 Tipu sent out detachments under four generals: Lallee the Frenchman, Husain Ali Khan, Mir Mahmud and Imam Khan in different directions to crush the Coorgs (Kirmani p.
 297).
 Tipu gave the task of implementing the orders to Runmust Khan, the Nawab of Kurnool.
-This task was accomplished when a surprise attack was launched upon the Kodava Hindus who were besieged by the invading army.
-500 were killed and over 40,000 Kodavas fled to the woods and concealed themselves in the mountains.
+This task was accomplished when a surprise attack was launched upon the Kodava rebels who were besieged by the invading army.
+40,000 Kodavas fled to the woods and concealed themselves in the mountains.
 The Coorgs had fought with great courage but were defeated and a large number of them had been taken captive.
 The actual number of Kodavas that were captured in the operation is unclear.
-The British administrator Mark Wilks gives it as 70,000, Historian Lewis Rice arrives at the figure of 85,000, while Mir Kirmani's score for the Coorg campaign is 80,000 men, women and child prisoners.
+The British administrator Mark Wilks gives it as 60,000 Kodavas, Historian Lewis Rice arrives at the figure of 85,000, while Mir Kirmani's score for the Coorg campaign is 80,000 men, women and child prisoners.